Man in Business Suit Levitating emoji

-Man in Business Suit Levitating (🕴️) is an emoji depicting a man wearing a suit and fedora while levitating.
+Man in Business Suit Levitating is an emoji depicting a man wearing a suit and fedora while levitating.
 Initially created as part of Webdings, the icon was made an emoji by the Unicode Consortium in 2014.
-The appearance of Man in Business Suit Levitating was originally based on the logo of 2 Tone Records; the logo was itself a depiction of reggae musician Peter Tosh.
+The appearance of Man in Business Suit Levitating was originally based on the logo of 2 Tone Records; the logo was itself a depiction of reggae musician Peter Tosh, and is unrelated to The Matrix despite the superficial similarities in appearance.

 Development

 Creation

 Man in Business Suit Levitating was initially a part of the 1997 font Webdings, selected by the team developing Internet Explorer 4 as one of the font's 230 icons.
 The designer of the Man in Business Suit Levitating icon for Webdings was Vincent Connare, who also created Comic Sans and Trebuchet MS. According to Connare, the original Man in Business Suit Levitating icon was based on the keyword "jump" and modeled after the logo of 2 Tone Records, which he saw on the cover of an LP record he had by The Specials, a ska group that was one of his favorite bands.
 The 2 Tone Records logo (named Walt Jabsco) was in turn based on the appearance of reggae musician Peter Tosh in a 1964 photo of Bob Marley and the Wailers.

 In Webdings, the symbol can be typed through the input that would create a lowercase "m" in a normal font.